rsmith88/Bank-Tech-Test-OO/README.md

 ## To Use Program
 ### Set Up:
-Start irb in your console
-Run the following commands:
+Start irb in your console, and run the following commands:
   * require './lib/account.rb'
   * account = Account.new